 splash of balsamic vinegar

 Heat a medium size nonstick stock pot (like Scanpan, my personal favorite) over medium-high heat.
 Add the onion, and dry-sauté until the onion becomes translucent.
 Sprinkle a little bit of water as needed to prevent sticking to the pan.

-Serve immediately over hot pasta.
+Garnish with fresh basil and serve immediately over hot pasta.